-Neoplasene is not bloodroot, black salve or an escharotic.
-It is made up, in part, of plant alkaloids extracted from the botanical known as bloodroot and other plant species.
-These alkaloids are a small constituent of Neoplasene.
-The action of Neoplasene is apoptotic not escharotic and ointments called black salves vary widely and may, or may not, be escharotic, apoptotic or both.
-The menstruum used to extract the active chemicals from the plant material is a collection of halogen species.
-The isoquinoline alkaloids sanguinarine, sanguidimerine, chelerythrine, protopine and others are, in addition to being extracted, also chemically modified and this contributes to the efficacy of Neoplasene.
+Neoplasene and neoplasenex are names coined by the author to apply to the subject medicines.
+Confusion and misinformation abounds in the lay and trade literature regarding the nature of neoplasene compounds.
+They have alternatively been inappropriately referred to as "bloodroot", "black salve" and as "escharotic".
+Neoplasene is made up, in part, of plant alkaloids extracted from the botanical known as bloodroot and other plant species.
+These alkaloids are a proportionately very small constituent of the materials used to produce neoplasene compounds.
+Certainly neoplasene compounds cannot be accurately described as "bloodroot" or even bloodroot preparations.
+The action of neoplasene is apoptotic not escharotic and lay preparations called black salves vary widely and by the author's observation may, or may not, be escharotic, apoptotic or both in their effect.
+The menstruum used to extract the active chemicals from the plant material used to formulate the medicines is a collection of halogen species.
+The isoquinoline alkaloids sanguinarine, sanguidimerine, chelerythrine, protopine and others are, in addition to being extracted, also chemically modified and this, it is theorized, contributes to the efficacy of neoplasene.
+The compounds are acidic not basic and therefore are not caustic and do not create an eschar.
+That the compounds are preferential in their attack on neoplastic cells is telling in that a caustic escharotic would not differentiate between normal and neoplastic tissue.